Cray-HPE/docs-sat/docs/install.md

     ...
     ```

-1. Optional: Add the `sat` virtualenv to the user's `PATH` environment variable.
+1. Optional: Add the `sat` virtual environment to the user's `PATH` environment variable.

     If a shell other than `bash` is in use, replace `~/.bash_profile` with the appropriate profile path.

-    If the virtualenv is not added to the user's `PATH` environment variable, then
+    If the virtual environment is not added to the user's `PATH` environment variable, then
     `source ${SAT_VENV_PATH}/bin/activate` will need to be run before running any SAT commands.

     ```screen